A photo scanner with automatic removal of glare, straightening, detection of edges and smart rotation.

 PhotoScan automatically detects photo edges, crops the photo to the right size, straightens and rotates the image to the correct orientation.
 It works best by placing a photo on a flat surface with a contrasting background, otherwise part of the board the photo is placed on may be visible.
 As a fallback, it allows you to adjust corners and orientation manually with the app.

-Although all these work pretty well, a certain degree of distortion in the images created with PhotoScan, as with other image stitchers, may happen.
+Although all these work pretty well, a certain degree of distortion in the images created with PhotoScan may happen, as with other image stitchers.

 On some devices, the app saves your photos up to a maximum resolution of 2,000 x 1,500 pixels, which is roughly equivalent to the quality that a 3 MP camera would produce.
-This may be inadequate for archiving if you prefer high resolution and fine detail in photos.
+However, this may be inadequate for archiving if you prefer high resolution and fine detail in photos.